 The fact that the film fails to shift its emotional weight convincingly proved most problematic for me.
 I was never convinced by Joh’s sudden concern for his son when violence took hold of society.
 Remorse for his oppressive leadership was never palpable during the hand-shake — the mediation, as it were, between the head of the city and its tired hands, here represented by the foreman of the Heart Machine, Grot (Heinrich George).
 Because Joh remained a fundamentally unchanged man come the end, I wasn’t able to buy the denouement as anything other than a physical commitment to honor the film’s thematic contract: Show that love can conquer all.
 (Even the most bitter ideological divides like class warfare.)

 In the end, I liken Lang’s optimism to John Lennon’s insistence that all you need is love.
 In the context of the world in which we live, their idealism does seem naïve but for whatever reason it almost seems in poor taste to describe visionaries like them in such a way.

 Curious about what’s next?
 Check out my Blindspot List here.

-Recommendation: Mightily ambitious and to a fault, Metropolis I find a film with much to praise and almost as much to criticize.
+Moral of the Story: Mightily ambitious and perhaps to a fault, Metropolis I find a film with much to praise and almost as much to criticize.
 And yet, considering the times in which it was released, I can’t do anything but admire it.
 A rare silent film viewing experience for me, one I’m glad I have finally had.
-Do I really need to recommend this movie to anyone . . . ?

 Running Time: 148 mins.